haiderai/nnunet_tutorial/README.md

 nnunet.ipynb - sample notebook
 ./utils/nnunetutils.py - utilities for executing nnunent command lines
-./PICAI - toy data whcih can be copied to you ./PICAITEST - cotains prediction case
+./PICAI - toy data which can be copied to you ./PICAITEST - cotains prediction case